STEP-tw/head-mustakip/code_review.md

        description: using ‘head’ and ‘tail’ at lot of places in message.
 It could have be written in descibe block.
 DONE

        lineNum: 481 - 483
        description: no need for testing on same type of inputs.
+DONE

    type: variable name
        lineNum: 270
        description: ‘fileName’ is actually filePath.
+DONE

    type: not generic
        line: 270, 283
-       description: readFileSync and existsSync should be generic
+       description: readFileSync and existsSync should be generic DONE

    type: not enough test
        line: 422
        description: no test for default cases.
+DONE

 fileName: library.js